lk1007/ECE_4160_Labs/Lab_2.markdown

 ### Get Temperature Command

-To create GET_TEMP_5s the same command adding procedure was done, this time doing,
+To get important temperature data and to be able to compare against time, I had to create GET_TEMP_5s.
+The same command adding procedure was done to add this command to the existing code, this time doing,

     tx_estring_value.clear();
     tx_estring_value.append("T:");